 Thank you to everyone who has supported our Care in Crisis campaign to reform the social care system.
-Whether you signed our petition in 2012 or met with your MP to discuss the Care Bill, you have made a huge difference so that older people can get the care they need.
+Whether you signed our petition in 2012, met with your MP to discuss the Care Bill, or responded to a Government consultation on the Care Act, you have made a huge difference so that older people can get the care they need.

 Age UK supported the Care Bill but recognised that there was room to improve it further for older people.
 In this respect, the Care in Crisis campaign has had some big successes: